-Section 28(6) of the Bill in effect maintains the status quo by providing for a standard forfeiture, as a statutory consequence of the conviction on indictment, of any fish and any fishing gear on board the sea-fishing boat concerned (except in the case of conviction under section 8 or 9 of the Bill, involving foreign sea-fishing boats where the Court has discretion (as heretofore) whether or not to order forfeiture of any fish and gear concerned).
+Section 28(5) of the Bill in effect maintains the status quo by providing for a standard forfeiture, as a statutory consequence of the conviction on indictment, of any fish and any fishing gear on board the sea-fishing boat concerned (except in the case of conviction on indictment under section 8 or 9 of the Bill, involving foreign seafishing boats where the Court has discretion (as heretofore) whether or not to order forfeiture of any fish and fishing gear concerned).

-Section 29 of the Bill also maintains the status quo by providing the Court with discretion to order the forfeiture of boats used in commission of serious sea-fisheries offences, that is in addition to any fine or other forfeiture imposed on conviction on indictment.
+[Note: Section 29 of the Bill as initiated on 29 September 2005 has been deleted.
+It restated the provision dating from 1994 allowing the Court discretion to order the forfeiture of boats used in commission of serious sea-fisheries offences, that is in addition to any fine or other forfeiture imposed on conviction on indictment.]

-SUMMARY OFFENCES
+SUMMARY OFFENCES - FINES AND FORFEITURES